akash2016/js-training/Welcome file.md

 ### Higher Order Function

-Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order functions.
+Functions that operate on other functions, either by taking them as arguments or by returning them, are called higher-order function.

 ```
 function greaterThan(n) {